Ethorbit/steamcmd-server-docker/README.md

     You can press Ctrl+P, Ctrl+Q to detach again without closing the server

 ## Environment Variables
+* `PUID` `PGID`

+The default UID and GID is set to 1000.
+Rebuild the Dockerfile if these need to be changed: `docker build --build-arg PUID=420 --build-arg PGID=420 -t my-srcds-server ./`

+* `TZ`

+The Timezone, which is set to "Etc/UTC" by default.

 * `SRCDS_APPID`

 This is the Steam game's appid that you want srcds to install.
 (See https://developer.valvesoftware.com/wiki/Steam_Application_IDs)